Thomas C. Adams

 Directions To The Grave of Thomas C. Adams

 T.C.
-Adams is buried in New Burlington church cemetery in Hamilton County, Ohio.
+Adams is buried in the Carnahan family plot in the New Burlington church cemetery in Hamilton County, Ohio.
 As it is in the north Cincinnati area, directions could be given from several different approaches.
 Perhaps the best approach would be from the closest interstate.
 Take the I-275 loop to Exit 36/Hamilton Ave/Hwy.
 127., and head toward the city (south).
 Go a couple of miles and turn left on Springdale Road.
 The cemetery is on the north corner of Springdale Rd. and W. Mill Rd.
-There is an old church there.
+There was an old church there.
 It is my understanding that this property was one of the earliest Christian church locations in the Restoration Movement in Cincinnati.
 Thus, many who are buried here were New Testament Christians.
 Only eternity will show the good that was accomplished here.
 One of the preachers of this church was John Hardy, who is buried up in Preble County, near Eaton and Dayton.
-Presently, I am not aware of where the Adams graves are located in the cemetery.
-You may have to walk around to find.
-Look at the oldest section first if you search for them.
+The actual location of the grave of Thomas Adams is noted below in the GPS location.
+Also buried in this cemetery is minister, William Kincade.

 GPS Location